2 Comments

 Leave a comment

-I Found God today in a fun family day.
+I Found God today in a cute, loving couple.

 Leave a comment

-I Found God today in a group of caring, supportive people.
+I Found God today in a caring mom.

 Leave a comment

-I Found God today in an answered prayer.
+I Found God today in an amazing surprise from my family.